OpenDSA/OpenDSA/Doc/source/Extensions.rst

 ----
 NAME
-    TODO - adds a todo box in the output HTML file, and is also used by the ODSA preprocessor script to create a HTML page containing the collated list of desired AVs and Exercises.
+    TODO - adds a todo box in the output HTML file, and is also used by the ODSA preprocessor script to create a separate HTML page containing the collated list of desired AVs and Exercises.
     (NOTE: Can also be called as ``todo``.)

 SYNOPSIS::

     ..
 TODO::
-       [:type: <type label of the desired artifact>]
+       [:type: {type label of the desired artifact}]

 DESCRIPTION

     ``..
 TODO::``

     Within the module, this behaves like the standard Sphinx TODO (or todo) directive.
-The ODSA version also creates a separate page TODO.html that includes a listing of all TODO blocks from all of the modules.
+As with the standard TODO directive, the author should then include (indented) text that describes the task to be done.
+The ODSA version will in addition create a separate page TODO.html that includes a listing of all TODO blocks from all of the modules.

-    ``:type: <type label of the desired artifact>``
+    ``:type: {type label of the desired artifact}``

     The type of the desired artifact (AV, Proficiency Exercise, etc).
 This is just a label, so it can be anything.
 Each